Professional Engineers (P. Eng.)

 A Permit to Practice is required for firms practicing engineering and geoscience in the Northwest Territories and Nunavut.
 “Firm” means a partnership, a corporation, an association of persons and a sole proprietor (if incorporated).
 To become a Permit Holder, the firm must have at least one person registered to assume responsibility for the Permit.
 In most cases, there will need to be several individuals registered to assume responsibility for various disciplines.
 Please note that a copy of the Certificate of Incorporation or equivalent documentation should accompany all Permit applications.

 A member may apply to Council for Life Membership if they meet the requirements set out in the bylaws.
-They must have practiced in the Northwest Territories and/or Nunavut for more than 15 years, be 60 years of age and retired, or be at least 65 years of age.
+They must have practiced in the Northwest Territories and/or Nunavut for more than 25 years.
 Life Members are not required to pay annual dues.

 Distinguished Life Members

 Council, in its discretion by unanimous vote, may confer Distinguished Life Membership in NAPEG upon any member who has rendered signal service to the Association.
-Distinguished Life Members are not required to pay annual dues.
+Distinguished Life Members who are practicing will need to complete an online renewal, pay Annual Dues, and submit an annual report on Continuing Professional Development.

 Council, in its discretion by unanimous vote, may confer Honorary Membership in NAPEG upon any person who has given eminent service to the profession.
 Honorary Members do not pay dues and do not have voting or practice rights.